What's the Statute of Limitations on Debt?

 The following is provided for informational purposes only and is not intended as legal advice or credit repair.

-Statute of limitations is all about legal responsibility
+Statute of limitations is only about legal responsibility

 The statute of limitations on a debt ultimately dictates whether or not a creditor can sue a debtor over an unpaid debt.
 Once the statute of limitations on a debt has run out, the creditor loses a good deal of leverage.
 It does not mean, however, that they won’t continue to attempt to collect the debt.